 Recall the old saying “You get what you pay for”.
 This applies true to real estate agents.
 Low commission options may be tempting, but in most cases the best agents demand the highest commission.
 Remember, you are not seeking the best agent, but selecting the right agent for your property.
 So, the best option is not necessarily the most expensive.
 Judge your prospective agents on all criteria, before finally considering the commission.
 Let their suitability drive your decision.
 The right agent will justify any saving made on commission.

 Beware of fixed cost options, like new entrants Purple Bricks.
 The incentive for your agent to pursue the best price or even make the sale may reduce once there is no commission on offer.
 Customers of this business model have attested to this experience.
+It is worth noting that since the original publication of this article, Purple Bricks are withdrawing from Australia.
+Too many Australians may have been wary of this business model.

 Selecting Your Real Estate Agent, The Right Way